 Decommissioning and waste disposal: KIT will investigate nuclear data needs which arise in connection with nuclear plant decommissioning and waste disposal operations.
 Indeed, with the aging of the nuclear fleets, several states prepare for the shutdown and decommissioning of nuclear power plants and facilities, and for the final disposal of HLW and LLW/MLW.
 These topics involve the radiological characterization of various materials, mostly by simulations using inventory codes.
-In general, the nuclei involved are different from those that are important for nuclear reactor operation and fuel cycle, they are sometimes not even present in standard evaluated nuclear data libraries.
-Therefore, simulations have to rely on evaluated files derived from basic physics models with little or no validation.
-The study will consider actinide inventory, fission products, isomeric state production cross sections, 14C production, tritium production, etc.
+In general, the nuclei involved are different from those that are important for nuclear reactor operation and fuel cycle and sometimes simulations have to rely on evaluated files derived from basic physics models with little or no validation.
+The study will consider actinide inventory, fission products, isomeric state production cross sections, 14C production, tritium production, etc. Taking into account the different types of observables, the potential isotopes involved, and the large uncertainties introduced by the host rock and the Deep Geological Repository (DGR) geometry choice, the operation conditions, the predisposal management and the fuel history, that introduce huge variability on the sensitivity coefficients the proposal is to perform scoping calculations that allow to estimate the "Contribution to nuclear data needs for HLW disposal" rather than on the precise numerical sensitivity coefficients and with special attention to the scenarios defined by KIT (coordinating the studies).